Inter-scorer Reliability Fact Sheet

 - ALL scoring technologists must participate in ISR.

 - ISR assessment must be conducted for each sleep facility.

-- Subcontracted scorers are still required to conduct ISR using assessments from the facility or through facility AASM ISR Program enrollment.
+- Subcontracted scorers are required to conduct ISR using assessments from the facility.

 - If the facility uses a corporate appointed reference sleep specialist, the facility director or medical staff member must review the results and take action if results fall below expectations.

 - The facility “reference sleep specialist” must meet standard B-2 – this individual cannot be a technologist.